jhutchinswisc/AEFoundations/README.md

 - I will distribute at least one homework assignment per topic module.
-- You will identify and replicate the results of one published research paper that is relevant to the theme of this course.
+- You will identify and replicate the results of one published research paper that is relevant to the theme of this course, and prepare a written report.
 - I will ask you to prepare responses to questions I ask in anticipation of classroom discussion of published research.

+Each of these assignments will carry roughly equal weight when I assign grades for the class.
+There will be no exams.

 #### Miscellaneous